 Water-based deck stains are environmentally friendly and abide by newer, stricter VOC regulations.
 They are easier to clean up.
 However, they tend to be a little more difficult to apply.
-The top water-based deck stains are Defy Extreme and Restore A Deck Stain.
+The top water-based deck stains are Restore A Deck Stain and the Defy Extreme.
 Both offer superior penetration over other water-based stains.

 Oil-based deck stains provide excellent penetration into the wood and are more natural looking.
 They may come at a cost in that they can promote mildew growth in some areas as they take longer to dry.
 The best oil-based stains will offer mildewcides to prevent or stop the growth of mildew and mold.
 Examples: TWP Stains and Armstrong Clark Stains